Getting Started with Adafruit MEMENTO: Python Programmable DIY Camera Board

 Camera Module Adafruit Memento

-The camera uses the following pins:
+The camera uses the following pins for Adafruit MEMENTO dev board programming:

 VSYNC GPIO5.
 Accessible in CircuitPython with board.CAMERA_VSYNC and in Arduino with VSYNC_GPIO_NUM.